ank19/renoise-interval/ReadMe.md

 to the distance of the lingering note relative to the actual chord.
 Furthermore, the pitch level (= Kammerton-Frequenz) can be configured.

-Lastly, the rightmost section can also be used to optimize the display of the note matrix by selecting the maximum number of lines to be displayed as well as the search depth, which can be used to limit the search range, which might become handy in case of sparsely distributed note lines.
-Note, that this rightmost section requires reopening the window.
+Lastly, the rightmost section can also be used to optimize the display of the note matrix
+- by selecting the maximum number of lines to be displayed
+- as well as the search depth, which can be used to limit the search range, which might become handy in case of sparsely distributed note lines
+- The number of tracks to be considered

+The tool is tested with a 4k resolution and a DPI scaling of 200%.
+Realistically, with these preconditions it should be possible to display up to 12 note columns.

 # Acknowledgements